-Participants will receive a Certificate of Training at the end of Part 1.
+Participants will receive a Certificate in Supervision with Soul at the end of Part 1.

-Part 2, which may be started at any point within 3 years consists of eight hours of supervision of supervision with a course trainer, 40 hours of supervision practice, a 4,000 word case study and a written self assessment.
+Part 2, which may be started at any point within 3 years consists of eight hours of supervision of supervision with a course approved trainer, 40 hours of supervision practice, a 5,000 word case study and a written self assessment.
 If you are already in practice as a supervisor, it may be possible to undertake part 2 in tandem with part 1.
 On successful completion, students will receive a Diploma in Supervision.
 UKCP registrants who complete the Diploma will be eligible for inclusion on the UKCP Supervisors Directory.
-Cost: £550 at present prices.
+The cost is £850.